Adamkadaban/ufsit-spring-2024-intro/index.md

 Try to figure out what kind of record would be useful for holding _text_ in it.

+Once you get the solution, bring the flag to our first GBM (read more below) for free candy, pizza, and stickers!

 ### Tips

 There are websites that will do this for you.